Luke Zocchi reclines on a couch with his eyes closed, ear pods in his ears.

 • Remind yourself it’s not the end of the world.
 You have survived insomnia before and you will be able to again.

-• Try our Power Sleep with Chris Hemsworth series, which features audios that target sleep anxiety.
+• Try our Power Sleep with Chris Hemsworth series, which features audio tools to target sleep anxiety.

 2. Your bedroom is too hot